-A balanced 10-10-10 liquid fertilizer which is diluted to ¼ strength is recommended for monthly fertilization during spring and summer.
-So don’t fertilize during the fall and winter at all.
-Also, avoid using granular fertilizer or slow-release fertilizer, as they can damaging the coral cactus’s roots.
+A balanced 10-10-10 liquid fertilizer that is diluted to ¼ strength is recommended for monthly fertilization during spring and summer.
+So do not fertilize during the fall and winter at all.
+Also, avoid using granular fertilizer or slow-release fertilizer, as they can damage the plant’s roots.

 In Euphorbia coral cactus care, the ideal temperature is between 60° to 85° degrees Fahrenheit or 15° to 30° Centigrade.
-If the temperature outside drops below 50° degrees Fahrenheit or 10° Centigrade, bring your coral cactus indoors, as it’s not very winter hardy.
+If the temperature outside drops below 50° degrees Fahrenheit or 10° Centigrade, bring your plant indoors, as it is not very winter hardy.

 A coral cactus for sale is usually planted in a ceramic container.
 It may also have a solid mulch of gravel glued together over the top.
 We think that you should transparent your plant to a new pot as soon as you can for the best coral cactus care.
-Apart from this situation, you’ll rarely need to repot is as it is very slow-growing.
+Apart from this situation, you will rarely need to repot it as it is very slow-growing.

-Ceramic containers don’t provide good air circulation for the roots.
+Ceramic containers do not provide good air circulation for the roots.
 Additionally, the solid gravel mulch will prevent you from being able to check the soil moisture before irrigations.

 How to repot a cactus?
-Repot your coral cactus into a terra-cotta pot with drainage holes.
+Repot your plant into a terra-cotta pot with drainage holes.
 During the process, add some organic compost to the planting hole for extra nutrition.

 Coral Cactus Pests

-Following the coral cactus care tips regarding good airflow, humidity, etc., your plant won’t have any problems.
-Although it’s notable that the latex sap of the coral cactus itself protects it against pests.
-If you can’t provide ideal coral cactus care, it may suffer from common pests like mealybugs, scale insects, spider mites, and fungal infections.
+Following the coral cactus care tips regarding good airflow, humidity, etc., your plant will not have any problems.
+Although it is notable that the latex sap of the plant itself protects it against pests.
+If you cannot provide ideal coral cactus care, it may suffer from common pests like mealybugs, scale insects, spider mites, and fungal infections.

 If you notice this problem soon enough, you can remove mealybugs and scale insects by simply wiping them off with a cotton swab and 70% isopropyl alcohol.
-Don’t apply higher concentrations of alcohol as it may burn the coral cactus green leaves and its flesh.
+Do not apply higher concentrations of alcohol as it may burn the green leaves and their flesh.